philipstreet/philipstreet.github.io/_posts/2024-05-13-issues-when-using-scoop-to-install-git-on-windows.md

 ## What about WSL?

 The above will fix things for Windows, but what about WSL?
-Well, you _can_ install GCM in WSL as well but means having separate credential stores.
-The best experience is let GCM share credentials & settings between WSL and the Windows host.
+Well, you _can_ install GCM in WSL as well but that means having separate credential stores.
+The best experience is to let GCM share credentials & settings between WSL and the Windows host.
 This can be achieved by doing the following.

 _Inside your WSL installation_, run the following command to set GCM as the Git credential helper installed by Scoop, which will not be in the default location indicated on [GCM on Windows Subsystem for Linux (WSL)](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/wsl.md):